Press release issued: 15 May 2013

-Construction on the second phase of the National Composites Centre (NCC) – a world leading research and technology hub - got underway yesterday [Tuesday 14 May] with a turf cutting ceremony attended by the Business Minister Michael Fallon.
-He was joined by a group of major business leaders and academics who are part of this collaborative project.
+Construction on the second phase of the National Composites Centre (NCC), a world leading research and technology hub owned by the University of Bristol, got underway yesterday with a turf cutting ceremony attended by the Business Minister Michael Fallon.

 The doubling in size of the NCC, which is part of the High Value Manufacturing Catapult, is being supported by Government funding of £28 million.
 The expansion will allow the NCC to extend its capabilities to develop composite technology for the aerospace, automotive, renewable energy and rail sectors.
 This will create an additional 50 NCC jobs, 30-50 jobs within the member organisations and 80-150 construction jobs during the build phase.